Being prepared is a very important part of any veterinary hospital or emergency center.

 - How many technicians/nurses work at once?

 - How many anesthetic procedures at once?

-- Is your location prone to natural disaster (e.g. hurricanes, snow storms, flooding, etc.)?
+- Is your location prone to natural disasters (e.g. hurricanes, snowstorms, flooding, etc.)?

 - Does your facility have emergency power backup (e.g. generator(s)?
 If so, how long will they continuously run?)

 Recommended Step: As soon as you go to Offline Mode - Use the End of Shift Billing Feature to Mark the time (FAQ Here).
 This will help when you go back online and access the Billing PDF.

 Solutions to increase your Offline time and continue patient care uninterrupted